 After students took to the streets to protest the most recent decision of their universities to set the dollar rate for tuitions at 3,900 L.L, two students of the Lebanese American University (LAU) have been on a daily sit-in, for over a week now, even during the current lockdown.

-Like many other students demanding their justified rights, Nader Akoum and Leen El-Harake are asking LAU to cancel the raise of Spring 2021’s tuition fees, increase their transparency with the student body, and partner up with the elected student council members.
+Like many other students, Nader Akoum and Leen El-Harake are asking LAU to cancel the raise of Spring 2021’s tuition fees, increase their transparency with the student body, and partner up with the elected student council members.

 Nader Akoum told The961 that the main reason behind this strike is not just for LAU but for all educational institutions that have upped their dollar rate amid a crippling economic situation, notably LAU and AUB.